-- 2. Producing and distributing advertising materials, including the preliminary announcement/call for abstracts; final announcement and registration instructions. - 3.
-Recruiting speakers, as directed by the Conference Committee - 4.
-Publishing the final conference program - 5.
-Registering participants - 6.
-Recruiting volunteers as needed to conduct the conference (e.g., moderators, audio-visual equipment operators, tour guides, poster set-up managers, registration assistants, state gift swap, auction, photographers, etc.). - 7.
-Arranging study tours, including all logistics needed (bus rental, estimated costs, food, etc.) - 8.
-Producing a proceedings or other summary of the conference (e.g., webinars as determined by the Conference Committee) - 9.
-Purchasing or providing all supplies needed (with reimbursement from the conference account) - 10.
-Processing all conference income and expenses from a conference account established by the Host State - 11.
+- 2. Executing a memorandum of agreement between ANREP and the Host State University, including a statement of work, cost of conference services, preliminary budget, conference planning timeline, payment terms and other contractual statements.
+The memorandum must be completed at least one year before the conference date.
+Example agreements, budgets and conference timelines are available on the ANREP Google Drive. - 3.
+Producing and distributing advertising materials, including the preliminary announcement/call for abstracts; final announcement and registration instructions. - 4.
+Recruiting speakers, as directed by the Conference Committee - 5.
+Publishing the final conference program - 6.
+Registering participants - 7.
+Recruiting volunteers as needed to conduct the conference (e.g., moderators, audio-visual equipment operators, tour guides, poster set-up managers, registration assistants, state gift swap, auction, photographers, etc.). - 8.
+Arranging study tours, including all logistics needed (bus rental, estimated costs, food, etc.) - 9.
+Producing a proceedings or other summary of the conference (e.g., webinars as determined by the Conference Committee) - 10.
+Purchasing or providing all supplies needed (with reimbursement from the conference account) - 11.
+Processing all conference income and expenses from a conference account established by the Host State - 12.
 Summarizing the evaluation forms and providing a summary to the Conference Committee